founder

 • University of Oklahoma; lectured BA in journalism students on how solid reporting is the only antidote to being labeled “fake news” and “the enemy” (March 2020)

-• TheCapitol.Net; Capitol Hill workshop for 20+ senior acquisition managers at the FAA; explored the underpinnings of what I term today’s Reality TV Congress and Commander-in-Chief (May 2019); PAID
+• TheCapitol.Net; Capitol Hill workshop for 20+ FAA senior acquisition managers; explored underpinnings of today’s Reality TV Congress and Commander-in-Chief (May 2019); PAID

 • TheCapitol.Net; Capitol Hill workshop for 20+ senior acquisition managers at the FAA; lectured on new media’s impact on government (March 2019); PAID